 CLINICIANS & STAFF

-Ellen Azevedo, Administrative Assistant, has an MFA in creative writing from San Francisco State University.
+Ellen Azevedo, Executive Assistant/Marketing Coordinator, has an MFA in creative writing from San Francisco State University.
 She loves being a part of the OTTP team and feels very lucky to be able to support staff in the wonderful work they do!